 The daisy-like flowers have a characteristic reflexive “droop,” making the central cone stand out even more.
 Narrow blossoms are arranged in a ray around the central, cone-like disk.

 Echinacea foliage is dark green, with narrow, lance-shaped leaves.
 Stems may be slightly hairy.
-Blossoms may be up to 4 inches in diameter and bloom in shades of purple, pink, white, yellow, or green, depending on the variety.
+Blossoms may be up to 4 inches in diameter and bloom in multiple shades of purple, pink, white, yellow, or green, depending on the variety.
+Coneflowers are also easy to grow and tolerate an array of soil bases and infrequent watering cycles, and minimal fertilizer.

 History & Origins of Echinacea Flowers